RareRuminare/rareruminare.github.io/_includes/clive/lamb.md

 (A butchered lamb should fit comfortably in large freezer drawer)

-You can find out more about how or animals live and our lamb is prepared [here](/blog/our-lamb)
+You can find out more about how our animals live and the lamb is prepared [here](/blog/our-lamb)

 # Standard Chop